LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ### 9. Pointers should at most have two levels of dereferencing

+In general, the point of this rule is to improve code clarity and reduce pointer misuse.
-The NASA Power of 10 doc says "no more than one level of dereferencing should be used."
-To align more with the JPL C Standard I made it "two levels of dereferencing."
+The original intent of the NASA power of 10 doc was to only have one level of dereferencing, but the JPL document changed it to no more than two levels of dereferencing.
-This way 2D arrays or pointer to pointers can be used.
-This also means declaration of pointers should have no more than two levels of indirection.
+As an extension, this means declaration of pointers should have no more than two levels of indirection.
-Most of the time you'll only ever need two levels of indirection, but there may be the rare case where more is required.
-Two examples are an array of 10 images with images represented as a 2D array of pixels, or changing the address of a 2D array.
+Below are some examples
 ```
 int8_t * s1;    /* compliant */
 int8_t ** s2;   /* compliant */
-int8_t *** s3;  /* not compliant */
+int8_t *** s3;  /* justification needed */

 void someFunction(char* some_parameter){. . .}   /* compliant */
 void someFunction(char** some_parameter){. . .}  /* compliant */
-void someFunction(char*** some_parameter){. . .} /* not compliant */
+void someFunction(char*** some_parameter){. . .} /* justification needed */
 ```
 If you want to see more examples look at MISRA C 2004 advisory rule 17.5.

+I guess the reason for JPL altering the rule is be less restrictive and allow direct usage of 2D arrays and pointers to pointers.
+Most of the time you will only ever need two levels of indirection, but there may be the rare case where more is required.
+Two examples are an array of images represented as a 2D array of pixels, or changing the address of a 2D array.
+If more levels of dereferencing are needed, a middle variable should be used for clarity.

+#### Function Pointers

 Function pointers on the other hand are advised to be avoided unless it is const.
-The original NASA Power of 10 document completely avoided function pointers, but the JPL Coding Standard revised it to allow const function pointers.
+The original NASA Power of 10 document completely prohibited function pointersv due to static analyzer concerns.
-Both documents advise against the usage of non-const function pointers.
-This is so static analyzers and tool checkers can conduct their checks normally.
-There is not a way to know where the function pointer will go since it is run time dependent.

-In general, the point of this rule is to improve code clarity and reduce pointer misuse.
-Having multiple dereferences, especially with usage of pre/post incremenation, can be confusing.
-If more levels of dereferencing are needed then use a middle variable for clarity.
+The JPL document then changed this to allow const function pointers since static analyzers could determine const function pointers.
+Apart from static analyzers, rule 1 would apply to function pointers.
+Function pointers that keep changing values off dynamic input makes it difficult to determine where the code will end up.
+So if funtions pointers are to be used it should be as explicit as possible to know where they go.

+#### Dereferencing

-There are three dereferencing operators.
+There are multiple ways to dereference something.
 They are `[], *, ->`.
 - \* is the standard dereferencing operator
 - -> is for accessing a member from a struct pointer
-- [] is dereferencing with a given offset in arrays These operations should not be hidden in a macro or be inside typedef declarations.
+- [] is dereferencing with a given offset in arrays

+These operations should not be hidden in a macro or be inside typedef declarations.
 ```
 typedef int8_t* INTPTR
 INTPTR* some_pointer; /*creating an implicit double pointer*/